Model department

 The assembly department is the heart of shoe production, where most of the work steps are carried out:

-The welt, a frame made of sturdy leather, is attached with special nails, called tacks.
+• The heel counter, a frame made of firm leather, is attached with special nails, the so-called tacks.
 These are riveted on the inside of the insole.
-The installation of the joint piece follows, a component made of a composite material and a steel joint.
-This provides stability to the back shoe part and prevents the joint from collapsing.
+Next, the heel piece is installed, a component made of a composite material and a steel joint.
+This gives the rear part of the shoe stability and prevents the joint from breaking through.

-• Stitch by stitch, leather straps are woven into the piercing and double seam.
-The characteristic braided seam that is typical for Dinkelacker is created.
-The doubled midsole is then placed on the outsole.
-Your edges are smoothly milled by calm hands before being reinforced by up to 168 brass nails.
-These can also be found in the paragraph - they reduce abrasion.
-Each nail is hammered in by hand.
-Following this is the marking of the brass tip on the sole tip, before this area is cut out and screwed with the visually impressive tip.
-Especially for men who run heavily on the forefoot, it is recommended.
+• Stitch by stitch, leather straps are interwoven into the welt and double seam.
+This creates the characteristic braided seam that is typical of Dinkelacker.
+The outsole is then placed on the doubled midsole.
+Its edges are smoothly milled by steady hands before being reinforced by up to 168 brass nails.
+These are also found in the heel - they reduce wear and tear.
+Nail by nail is hammered in by hand.

-• The heel front is smoothed with a piece of glass and any remaining unevenness is removed.
-Not a single notch was missed as the doubled frame was tapped and the soles were sanded.
-During the so-called "ablassen" process, the edge of the sole is flattened with a special knife before being colored.
+• The heel front is smoothed with a shard of glass and any remaining unevenness is removed.
+The doubled frame is then tapped, notch by notch, and the soles are sanded.
+In the process called "letting down," the sole edge is flattened with a special knife before being dyed.

 Before the shoes are subjected to a final inspection and put up for sale, they receive their finishing touches: shoe cream is applied, laces are inserted, and the shoe is polished to a high shine.
 The shoe is now ready!